seomoz/g-crawl-py/README.md

 This is probably a good way to debug for development.
-When it comes time to run the thing in production, you'll want to have `qless` (which amounts to having Redis 2.6 installed) on a server somewhere, and then invoke `g-crawl-worker` (included when you install this package).
-It's based on work (and largely inherits from) the `qless-py` worker to:
+When it comes time to run the thing in production, you'll want to have `qless` (which amounts to having Redis 2.6 installed) on a server somewhere, and then invoke `qless-py-worker` (included with qless-py), which will:

 1. Fork itself and make use of multiple cores on your machine, and manages the child processes.
 If child processes exit, it spawns replacements.